Frivolous Units: Wider Networks Are Not Really That Wide: Methodology (Section 4)

-\textbf{MLPs:} We use simple multilayer perceptrons with either $10$ or $10,000$ inputs and binary output.
-They contained a single hidden layer with $128$ units for the 1x model sizes and a bias unit.
+\textbf{MLPs (synthetic uncorrelated data):} We use simple multilayer perceptrons with either $10$ or $10,000$ dimensional inputs and binary output.
+They contained a single hidden layer with $128$ units for the 1x model size and a bias unit.
 All hidden units were ReLU activated.
-Weights were initialized using a normal distribution with default $\sigma$ of $0.01$.
-Each was trained by default for $50$ epochs on $1,000$ examples produced by a 1/4x sized teacher network with the same architecture which was verified to produce each output for between $40\%$ and $60\%$ of random inputs.
+Weights were initialized using a Gaussian distribution with default standard deviation of $0.01$.
+Each was trained by default using stochastic gradient descent with momentum of $0.9$ for $50$ epochs on $1,000$ examples produced by a 1/4x sized teacher network with the same architecture which was verified to produce each output for between $40\%$ and $60\%$ of random inputs.
+Results are generated using a 1,000 image testing set.